injeti-manohar/openshift-deployment-guide/src/main/paradox/lagom/index.md

-# Deploying a Lagom application to OpenShift
+# Deploying a Lagom application to Kubernees

 For this guide we will be using the Lagom shopping cart sample application.
 It is available for both [Java](https://github.com/lagom/lagom-samples/tree/1.5.x/shopping-cart/shopping-cart-java) and [Scala](https://github.com/lagom/lagom-samples/tree/1.5.x/shopping-cart/shopping-cart-scala), and uses a PostgreSQL database.
 This guide covers how to deploy a Lagom 1.5.0 application.